Spring Term 2026

 Core Subjects:

 This term, we will embark on an engaging journey through our core subjects!
-In English, we'll explore the text Gorilla by Antony Browne.
-After reading and completing tasks to ensure understanding, the pupils will work on planning and creating a new creative story whenere their main character will explaore the landmarks of London.
+In English, we'll explore the text Escape from Pompeii by Christina Ballit.
+After reading and completing tasks to ensure understanding, the pupils will work on planning and creating a new creative story where their main character will explore the city of Pompeii after a natural disaster.
 Oracy skills will be developed by discussing new vocabulary and phrases, beginning to structure writing into paragraphs, and learning how to proofread our own work to check for spelling and punctuation errors.
 Children will also have the opportunity to read their own stories aloud to younger year groups.

-For Science, we’ll investigate The Digestive System; learning key vocabulary and engaging in practical investigations.
+For Science, we’ll investigate Sound; learning key vocabulary and engaging in practical investigations.
 Pupils will make predictions, observe change and record accurate findings.

 Foundation subjects: